spacotto/Born2beRoot/README.md

 >Keep in mind this documentation concerns the creation of a **minimalist** VM.
 I am going to discuss **exclusively** the implementation of the **essential elements**.
 I am NOT going to address the implementation of UI or other additional features.

 ## System Architecture
+>[!IMPORTANT]
+>[Here](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-installation.md) you can find the details concerning the installation of the OS through VirtualBox.

 ### Virtualisation Software (Hypervisor): VirtualBox
 - **Software:** VirtualBox
 - **Version:** 7.0.20